Technology, Products & Services

-The Heliex steam expander doesn't require super-heated steam, making it well suited for typical industrial steam systems.
+The Heliex steam expander doesn't require super-heated steam, making it ideally suited for typical industrial steam systems.

 A simple, plug and play installation, it comes with a small footprint and doesn't affect the operation of any downstream production processes.

-Located in parallel with the PRV, it can be taken off-line for maintenance without the needs to shut down the production process.
+Located in parallel with the PRV, it can be taken off-line for maintenance without the need to shut down the production process.